caoimheD/meditation-yoga/README.md

 The purpose of this website is to provide information and resources on the topics of yoga and meditation.
 The target audience is users who are interested in learning more about these practices and who are looking for information.

-By navigating through the webiste, users will be provided with information and links to resources where they can find out more and deepen their understanding of these topics.
+By navigating through the website, users will be provided with information and links to resources where they can find out more and deepen their understanding of these topics.
 The layout of the website is explained on the homepage, so they will be able to easily navigate through the different pages by using the navigation links.

 ![nav](assets/images/responsive2.png)